Thermostats are essential for the reliable and safe operation of machines and systems.

 - but below the maximum allowable temperature

-- for small margins → electronic STL required
+- for small margins → electronic STB required

 Response speed during rapid temperature rises: